GlazeDonuts/Tensor-Norms/README.md

 # Tensor-Norms
-Code for algorithms and experiments on the injective norm of random tensors.
+Code for algorithms and experiments on multipartite entanglement of random tensors.
+You can find our paper [here](arxiv.org/abs/2209.11754).
 ### Installation instructions
 - Download the repository.
 - Copy the code folder to the working directory.